One Woman's Quest to Fight Gentrification by Asking Residents How

 Goughnour founded the Radix Consulting Group, which is lobbying the city to change its process of urban planning to involve community members upfront, rather than asking for their input toward the end of a project's development.
 She is also in talks with Detroit and Minneapolis to similarly alter those cities' processes for urban design.

 Goughnour's group has been working with a local architecture firm, the Center for Public Interest Design at Portland State University and the Institute for Policy Studies, to test the idea.
-In a series of workshops, the group brainstormed with community members ways that the city might improve the Albina area in Northeast Portland without displacing longtime residents.
+Salazar Architects as the architect I hired in phase I of Right2Root.
+The firm then engaged Center for Public Interest Design through the commission.

 What came out of those sessions -- detailed in a report released last month -- were ideas for new urban plazas, community centers, business incubators and commercial spaces that Goughnour, and the community, believe will revitalize the area in a way that helps the black residents who already live there.